Psychic interactions between different Egos

 Having said this, we must necessarily recognize that – as long as we remain in the dimension of organic life – the very plurality of the Egos means that each of them must seek in itself the mysterious meaning of their own individual existence and the way to interpret this life to the best of their abilities, based on the resources at their disposal.
 It could be observed that, even if the paths to be followed may be various and very different from each other, the final goal is unique for everyone: but the differences remain, and consist precisely in the ways in which the various paths are followed, also taking into account the fact that, according to what is reported in many NDEs, in a lifetime the Ego can only walk a stretch of the road, and therefore, even at the end of it, the goal may still be far away.
 Always in the light of what many NDErs tell us, the ways in which this path of spiritual evolution can be followed are essentially two: the path of love and that of knowledge.
 The way of love, which is often summarized in the golden rule «love the other as you love yourself», is anything but easy to interpret and implement in the reality of human life, since the other's Ego can be entangled in its psychic dynamics as much and even more than our Ego: in principle, it is reasonably assumed that the love for others should be understood as an activity aimed at relieving their suffering and, if possible, giving them a little bit of joy.
 It is clear, however, that in order to give one must have, and in the general balance of the natural and psychic energies that determine the dynamics of human life there is a deficit of love that cannot simply be compensated by our good will.

 In any case, the way of love implies a life of relationship, since it is based on the interactions with others and on the management of the psychic dynamics that these interactions determine.
 The path of knowledge, on the other hand, can also be undertaken and walked alone: in fact, its purpose is to awaken and experience the spiritual energies to which our Ego can possibly access already during this life, once it has managed to differentiate itself from the psychic dynamics in which it is normally involved.
 Knowledge is directed first of all towards the various psychic attunements that the Ego directly experiences in the various circumstances of its life, and then – indirectly – towards the psychic attunements experienced by other people, on the basis of the information that the Ego is able to acquire in this regard.
 However, it should be remembered that the Ego cannot arbitrarily take the path of knowledge as a consequence of a free choice, but can do it only if and when a thorough examination of the experiences of its own life, and of the ways in which it has let itself being involved in its own psychic dynamics, induces it to turn its attention and interest towards the mystery of its individual existence, leaving it no choice but to explore its own true essence.
-However, the way of love remains more normal, and in a certain sense more human, even if the results it obtains are not always the ones hoped for: on the other hand, the way of knowledge does not preclude a benevolent attitude towards others, however it anyway implies a certain suspicious precaution towards the psychic dynamics in which the other's Ego can be involved, and with which it often identifies.
+However, the way of love remains more normal, and in a certain sense more human, even if the results it obtains are not always the ones hoped for: on the other hand, the way of knowledge does not preclude a benevolent attitude towards others, but it anyway implies a certain suspicious precaution towards the psychic dynamics in which the other's Ego can be involved, and with which it often identifies.